s-pace/docs-6/docs/connectors/s3/connection-setup.md

 If you prefer not to share your Amazon S3 access key, you can connect using [IAM Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles.html).

 By provisioning a dedicated IAM profile, the owner of the S3 instance can grant Workato access to AWS resources without sharing AWS security credentials.
-It also helps to maintain permission boundaries, including controlled access to specfic AWS folders and actions that are permitted by the third-party application (e.g. Workato).
+It also helps to maintain permission boundaries, including controlled access to specific AWS folders and actions that are permitted by the third-party application (e.g. Workato).

 Workato recommends to grant only the required permissions and avoid using `AmazonS3AllAccess` whenever possible.